phosfox/ml_embedded/README.md

 - **Needs better benchmarks**: The equivalent for datasets in reinforcement learning are environments.
 Existing open-source environments do not have enough variety, are often difficult to set up and to use.
 - **Lack of standardization of environments used in publications**: Subtle differences in the problem definition can **drastically** alter a task's difficulty.
 This makes it difficult to reproduce published research and to compare results from different papers.

+### Challenges

+The main challenge in reinforcement learning is to **prepare** the simulation environment.
+It is hard to set up an environment for a car to learn how to drive on it's own.

+You can only communicate with the system through rewards and penalties.
+This can cause to [catastrophic forgetting](https://deepsense.ai/wp-content/uploads/2018/07/1802.07239.pdf), where acquiring new knowledge causes some of the old to be erased from the network.

+Another challenge is to reach a local optimum.
+This means that an agent performs the task but not in the optimal or required way.

+It is also worth mentioning that there are agents that will optimize the prize **without performing** the task it was designed for.